What Is Schumann Resonance?

 - Does the product explain safety cautions?

-- Does the product avoid disease-treatment claims?
+- Does the product avoid unsupported disease-treatment claims?

-Frequency vs Intensity Still Matters
+Frequency vs Field Strength Still Matters

 - field strength